Complex oscillations in the delayed Fitzhugh-Nagumo equation: Complex dynamics of the delayed FitzHugh-Nagumo system

 \subsection{Chaotic transition}

 We now investigate the origin of the chaotic orbits displayed in Figure~\ref{fig:AllBehaviors}\emph{(Chaos)}.
-These solutions, arising for a range of values of the delay between those related to MMOs and those related to the presence of stable bursting cycles, displayed irregular alternations of MMO-like or bursting orbits, together with mixed trajectories.
-In detail, the chaotic orbits observed (Figure~~\ref{fig:AllBehaviors}\emph{(Chaos)}) show the presence of relaxation cycles of relatively regular period, but during the increase phase of the slow variable, the fast variable shows chaotic alternations between at least 3 behaviors: (i) damped oscillations convergence towards the stable manifold (MMO-like trajectory with no fast oscillation), (ii) large periodic oscillations (bursting-like trajectory) or (iii) a mixture between the two types of orbits.
+These solutions, arising for a range of values of the delay between those related to MMOs and those related to the presence of stable bursting cycles, display irregular alternations of MMO-like or bursting orbits, together with mixed trajectories. {More precisely}, the chaotic orbits observed (Figure~~\ref{fig:AllBehaviors}\emph{(Chaos)}) show the presence of relaxation cycles of relatively regular period, but during the increase {of the} phase of the slow variable, the fast variable shows chaotic alternations between at least 3 behaviors: (i) damped oscillations convergence towards the stable manifold (MMO-like trajectory with no fast oscillation), (ii) large periodic oscillations (bursting-like trajectory) or (iii) a mixture between the two types of orbits.